Icinga/icinga-kubernetes/doc/02-Installation.md

 innodb_large_prefix=1
 ```

-Set up a MySQL database for Icinga Kubernetes:
+Set up a MySQL database for Icinga for Kubernetes:

 ```
 CREATE DATABASE kubernetes;